 From Highway 126, travel south approximately 26 miles on Forest Service Road (FSR) 19 to Box Canyon Guard Station.
 From Highway 58, turn at the Westfir junction and travel through Westfir.
 This road becomes FSR 19.
 Box Canyon Guard Station is approximately 32.5 miles from Highway 58.

-Entry to the cabin is by combination lock and key; please call the McKenzie River Ranger District at (541) 822-3381 prior to arrival for the combination to the key lock box There is no water in the cabin; guests must bring plenty of water for drinking, cooking and washing Guests must pack out all trash and recyclables and clean cabin before leaving No camping allowed at the cabin, additional camping is available at the adjacent Box Canyon Horse Camp, an 11-site campground Pets and livestock must remain outside the cabin Please contact the Ranger District prior to arriving to check on any restrictions or conditions, such as fire or road closures, weather or storms, etc., that may affect your visit Learn more about the <a href=" http://www.fs.usda.gov/willamette">Willamette National Forest Due to the spread of invasive insects, firewood from outside the area is notpermitted.
-Help protect our forests by purchasing or collecting firewood ator near your camping destination and burning it on-site. <a href="http://dontmovefirewood.org/">Click here for moreinformation.
+Entry to the cabin is by combination lock and key; Call (541) 822-3381 at least 72 hours prior to arrival to confirm combination code and for updates.
+The McKenzie River Ranger District office is open Monday-Friday, and is closed on the weekends.
+Please call ahead for information at least 72 hours prior to arrival for updates or other information.
+Office hours are Monday-Friday 8:00 a.m.-4:30 p.m.
+The office will not be open on weekends.
+There is no water in the cabin; guests must bring plenty of water for drinking, cooking and washing Guests must pack out all trash and recyclables and clean cabin before leaving No camping allowed at the cabin, additional camping is available at the adjacent Box Canyon Horse Camp, an 11-site campground Pets and livestock must remain outside the cabin Please contact the Ranger District prior to arriving to check on any restrictions or conditions, such as fire or road closures, weather or storms, etc., that may affect your visit Learn more about the <a href=" http://www.fs.usda.gov/willamette">Willamette National Forest Don't Move Firewood: Please protect Pacific Northwest forests by preventing the spread of invasive species.
+Firewood can carry insects and diseases that can threaten the health of our western forests.
+You can make a difference by obtaining and burning your firewood near your camping destination.
+Visit Dontmovefirewood.org for further information.